University of Miami

 Students nominated by IIE to University of Miami will need also need to submit the UM online application.

-If the applicant submits all application materials by the UM deadline, they will receive their acceptance on June 15 for fall semester and November 15 for spring semester.
+If the applicant submits all application materials by the UM deadline, they will receive their acceptance in May for Fall semester and October for Spring semester.

 Estimated Cost of Living

-Other administrative fees - $722 per semester (not including insurance)
+Mandatory UM Fees - $920 per semester (not including insurance)

 Office Responsible for International Exchange Students